ShamanthDandin/ShamanthDandin/README.md

 # Hi I'm Sampi 👋

 Irl, I go by the name Shamanth.
-I'm a 19 year old Computer Science engineering student.I have a passion to constantly learn new things as well as to share my knowledge with other developers.
+I'm a 19 year old Computer Science engineering student.
+I have a passion to constantly learn new things as well as to share my knowledge with other developers.

 # My Socials